qihongl/learn-hippo/README.md

 ## General procedure

 Here we introduce the general procedure of how to replicate any simulation in the paper and explain the logic of the code.
+We will use simulation 2 as an example, since many simulations depends on it.

 ### 0. Download the code
 First, you need to clone this repo: